tmtxt/tmtxt.github.com/_drafts/2024-09-16-optimize-recur.md

 giving the candidates the tricky problem.
-Instead, they will simply ask you to write a recursion function to prove that you're a real engineer, not some random guys applying for the job because it's well paid 😆 Often after writing that recursion function, the next question they will ask is how do you optimize that with a very large dataset and avoid the error Maximum call stack size exceeded.
+Instead, they will simply ask you to write a recursion function to prove that you're a real engineer, not some random guys applying for the job because it's well paid 😆 Often after writing that recursion function, the next question they will ask is how to optimize that with a very large dataset and avoid the error Maximum call stack size exceeded.

 Here is how you can prepare yourself for that type of interview question

+# 1. Basic Recursion

 Let's start with this very basic recursion question